parrt/cs601/lectures/git-basics.md

 $
 ```

-Otherwise you will see a message saying that some changes will come down from github to your local copy.
+Otherwise you will see a message saying that some changes have come down from github to your local copy.

 ## Why use revision control?